didenko/pal/README.md

 ```
 Change the title of your album and set the url of album's cover.
 Then fill the shortcode fields with the first image data.
 Repeat the shortcode for every image in the gallery.
 You may use both local and remote images.

-Create needed albums and then
+If you uncomment the `unlisted` parameter, then the album will be rendered into a web page, but will not be a part of the list of albums on the home page.

+Repeat the images/thumbnails/descriptor process for all desired albums.

 ## Test your site

 In order to see your site in action, run Hugo's built-in local server.

-    $ hugo server -w
+    $ hugo -v server -w

 Now enter `localhost:1313` in the address bar of your browser.

 ## Building the site

-Just run
+To put the generated website files into the `public` folder in the Hugo project root, run:

     $ hugo

-You will find your resulting files in the `public` folder in the Hugo project root.

-## Roadmap

-- [ ] Pagination support
-- [ ] Taxonomies
+Alternatively, to put the generated website files into a specific outside directory, run:

+    $ hugo -d PATH_TO_PUT_WEBSITE_FILES_TO

 ## Contributing

 Did you found a bug or got an idea?
-Feel free to use the [issue tracker](//github.com/aerohub/hugo-orbit-theme/issues).
+Feel free to use the [issue tracker](//github.com/didenko/pal/issues).

 ## License

-The original template is released under the Creative Commons Attribution 3.0 License.
-Please keep the original attribution link when using for your own project.
+The original templates are released under the Creative Commons Attribution 3.0 License.
+Please keep attribution links to the original templates when using for your own project.